karmab/kcli/docs/index.md

 - libvirt
 - kubevirt
 - ovirt
+- vsphere
 - openstack
 - gcp
 - aws
-- vsphere
 - packet

 You can:

-- manage those vms (create, delete, list, info, ssh, start, stop, console, serialconsole, add/delete disk, add/delete nic,...)
+- manage those vms:
+   - create
+   - delete
+   - list
+   - info
+   - ssh
+   - start
+   - stop
+   - console
+   - serialconsole,
+   - create/delete disk
+   - create/delete nic
+   - clone
 - deploy them using profiles
 - define more complex workflows using *plans* and products.

+The tool can also deploy kubernetes clusters:

+- kubernetes generic (kubeadm)
+- openshift
+- okd
+- k3s

 # Installation

-## Requisites
+## Libvirt Hypervisor Requisites

 If you don't have libvirt installed on the target hypervisor, you can use the following command to get you going: